ddbrennan/git-interview-baseline/README.md

 ## Making a branch with `git branch`

-Let's quickly make a repository that we can use as a sandbox to experiment with the collaborative features of git.
-You don't have to follow along, you'll be able to understand the concepts from the reading but if you'd like, you can copy and paste these commands locally.
+Let's quickly create a repository that we can use to experiment with the collaborative features of git.
+You'll be able to understand the concepts from the reading but if you'd like, but if you'd like to follow along you can copy and paste these commands locally in your command line.

 From our home directory we're going to make a new directory for our mission-critical-application.